 There is such a wide range of options when it comes to dashcams, that there’s literally something for everyone.
 It just depends on what features work best for you and your situation.

-With fuel prices and car thefts on the rise, dashcams have become increasingly popular.
+With fuel prices and car thefts on the rise, the use of dashcams have become increasingly popular.
 But what if you don’t want to use a dashcam?
+Especially one as pricey and with as many conditions as the Ring Car Cam?
 Maybe you want to try something a little different – say, a Ring Doorbell?

 What is the Ring Doorbell?